wiseac/TcpControl.jl/README.md

 # TcpInstruments (Forked to TcpControl)

 This package can be used to control TCP devices through SCPI.
-This is a forked directory and mainly for just bug testing / personal TCP instrument connections.
+This is a forked directory and mainly for just bug testing / personal TCP instrument code.
 All credit goes to the original creators ("Orchard-Ultrasound-Innovation.github.io/TcpInstruments.jl").

 This package is based on code from [GenericInstruments.jl](https://ci.appveyor.com/project/iuliancioarca/GenericInstruments-jl) which was again based on [Instruments.jl](https://github.com/BBN-Q/Instruments.jl).